 How is Pushkar Camel Fair celebrated?

-The first thing you’ll notice when you get here is… well… camels!
-They’re all over the place!
-There are so many of them all dressed up and being paraded around for sale, that you almost miss the two odd lakh people that are in the area at the same time.
-Camel traders, pilgrims, tourists, all there to play their parts in this old school but still going strong, colourful carnival.
+The first thing you’ll notice when you get here is … camels!
+They’re everywhere.
+They are all dressed up and being paraded for sale, you will almost miss the two odd lakh people that are in the area at the same time.
+Camel traders, pilgrims and tourists are all there to play their parts in this old school but still going strong, colourful carnival.

-There are camel races and some hilarious camel beauty contests – camels are even shaved for them!
-Temple dancing, snake charmers, folk singers, classical musicians, magicians, acrobats, an art and craft bazaar, camel dances and trading, carousel rides are all available to entertain you.
+There are camel races, temple dancing, snake charmers, folk singers, classical musicians, acrobats, an art and craft bazaar, camel dances and traders, and carousel rides.

-There’s another set of pious people you’ll find here who have come for the purpose of pilgrimage.
-They bathe in holy lake waters of to wash off their sins.
+There are another set of pious people you’ll find here who have come for the purpose of pilgrimage.
+They bathe in holy lake waters of to wash their sins.
 Pushkar is considered the only holy land for worshipping Lord Brahma – the creator of the universe and the lake is said to have formed where he dropped a flower.
 After all the hoopla with the camels is over, full moon and two days around it are dedicated by pilgrims to bathing in the lake.
-It is said the special blessings are bestowed upon those who take a dip in Pushkar Lake on full moon day.
+It is said the special blessings are bestowed upon those who take a tip in the Pushkar Lake on full moon day.

 Best ways to experience the Pushkar Camel Fair while travelling in India?

 If you are willing to spend, you might want to go up in a hot air balloon and get an aerial view of the scene.
-Go on one of those special Pushkar Fare walking tours (they run in the morning evening).
-The morning walk is best to see pilgrims bathing in the lake and have a first hand experience of rituals being performed.
-While evening, is the best time to witness the ground where the bustling fair is held at its best.
+Go on one of those special Pushkar Fair walking tours (they run in the morning-evening).
+The morning walk is best to see pilgrims bathing in the lake and have a first-hand experience of rituals being performed.
+While the evening is the best time to witness the ground where the bustling fair is held at its best.

 Precautions for Pushkar Camel Fair in India?

 Visiting India during November?
-Here is what you need to know regarding weather and other best places to visit things to do.
+Here is what you need to know regarding the weather and other best places to visit during this time.

 Contact us to plan your trip to India around Pushkar Camel Fair.